hassandata3/Walmart-Sales-Analysis-Excel-/README.md

   Moderate temperatures are associated with higher sales, while extreme conditions reduce activity.

 - ⛽ **Limited Impact of Fuel Prices**
-  Fuel price fluctuations show only a minor effect on sales.
+  Fuel price fluctuations show only a slight effect on sales.

 - 📊 **Weak Correlation with CPI**
   Inflation does not significantly impact sales, likely due to Walmart’s pricing strategy and essential product mix.